-Appointment offers at the rank of associate professor or professor and offers of prior service credit require prior approval of the Office of Academic Affairs.
+Appointment offers at the rank of associate professor with or without tenure, professor with tenure, and offers of prior service credit require prior approval of the College of Arts and Sciences and the Office of Academic Affairs.

-Appointment at the rank of Associate Professor requires that the individual, at a minimum, meet the department's criteria of an extensive record of substantial, qualitative performance in teaching, research, and service for promotion to this rank.
-Appointment at the rank of Professor requires an extensive and sustained record of excellence in teaching; research that is recognized nationally or internationally; and demonstrated leadership in service.
+Appointment at the rank of Associate Professor with tenure requires that the individual, at a minimum, meet the department's criteria of an extensive record of substantial, qualitative performance in teaching, research, and service for promotion to this rank.
+The College of Arts and Sciences further requires: